dataplat/dbatools/README.md

 # dbatools
 A collection of modules for SQL Server DBAs.
+It initually started out as 'sqlmigration', but has now grown into a collection of various commands that help automate DBA tasks.

 Installer
 --------------